What sort of qualifications do people look for when choosing a math tutor?

 - Years of tutoring experience.

-Seems important, right?
-Well… not as important as you might think.
+These all seem important, right?
+Well… they aren’t as important as you might think.
 Let’s take a look.

 Assumptions About Teachers